 - Doctor Who: In "The Parting of the Ways", the Dalek fleet bombards the Earth so severely that they distort the shapes of the continents.

 - In the backstory to Sisko's plot in the Star Trek: Deep Space Nine episode "The Storyteller", Cardassian miners diverted the route of the River Glyrhond for their own purposes, disrupting a treaty between two local tribes that had set the river as their border.
+Now that the Cardassians have withdrawn, Sisko is stuck mediating the resulting border dispute.

 - The Star Trek: Voyager episode Future's End makes mention of the Hermosa earthquake that hits Los Angeles in 2047, causing it to partially sink into the Pacific.
 By the 24th century, it's become the world's largest coral reef.